-Students with probationary or provisional statuses are subject to restriction on their workload as described in the Academic Information and Policies section of the catalog.
+Students with low averages are subject to restriction on their workload as described in the Academic Information and Policies section of the catalog.

 Unless required to limit their programs, students may not take fewer than 12 credits in any semester without written permission from the Office of the Dean.